armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

   type: LoadBalancer
 ```

-Once both manifests are configured, apply the update.
+Once both manifests are configured, apply the update with kustomize.
 Use ```kubectl get svc spin-agent-cloud-driver -n spinnaker``` to make note of the LB IP external address for use later.

 You can also use netcat to confirm Clouddriver is listening on port 9091:  ```nc -zv [LB address] 9091```.
 Perform this check from a node in your Spinnaker cluster and your target cluster.